microsoft/qsharp/katas/content/nonlocal_games/index.md

 \end{bmatrix}$$
 depending on whether Bob holds 0 (left-hand case) or 1 (right-hand case).

 The result of AND on their input bits will always be 0; thus they win when their outputs agree.
-These two cases correspond to the top and bottom elements of the vectors above, with a combined probability of $(0.6533)^2 + (0.6533)^2 = 0.4268 + 0.4268 = 0.8536$, so they have an 85.36% win chance.
+These two cases correspond to the top and bottom elements of the vectors above, with a combined probability of $(0.6533)^2 + (0.6533)^2 = 0.4268 + 0.4268 = 0.8536$, so they have an $85.36\%$ win chance.

 ## Case 2: Alice holds bit 1

-When Alice holds bit 1, she measures in basis X (or, equivalently, Hadamard-transforms her qubit, leaving Bob's be, before making her Z-basis measurement).
+When Alice holds bit 1, she measures in basis X (or, equivalently, Hadamard-transforms her qubit, leaving Bob's qubit unchanged, before making her Z-basis measurement).
 This corresponds to applying the operator
 $$\begin{bmatrix}
     0.7071 & 0 & 0.7071 & 0\\
     0 & 0.7071 & 0 & 0.7071\\